ZdenekHoracek/english-for-designers/06-clarity-first/Presentation.md

 ![](https://user-images.githubusercontent.com/73166204/110362754-f6fdf480-8041-11eb-9af2-39dafd5476b9.png)

-Translate: WEB, Intercoolers,production repairs, sale and Air conditioning
+Translate: WEB, Intercoolers,production, repairs, sale and Air conditioning

 ______________________________________________________________________________
 Here you can see an old business card that the company has been using for over 20 years.